nsaftarli/P2PNetworkSim/setupdocs.md

 		the IPAddress of the machine that runs the Directory Servers.

 ## RUNNING IN THE LAB

-Step 1: Run all four Directory Servers on one machine (This will be the IPAddress that the Peer Clients connect to)
+1. Run all four Directory Servers on one machine (This will be the IPAddress that the Peer Clients connect to)

-Step 2: Run the P2PClientUpload on a second machine (Change `LOCALHOST` constant value within P2PClient.java from `127.0.0.1` to
+2. Run the P2PClientUpload on a second machine (Change `LOCALHOST` constant value within P2PClient.java from `127.0.0.1` to the IPAddress of the machine that runs the Directory Servers.)
-		the IPAddress of the machine that runs the Directory Servers.)
+3. Run the P2PClientDownload on a third machine (Change `LOCALHOST` constant value within P2PClient.java from `127.0.0.1` to the IPAddress of the machine that runs the Directory Servers)

-Step 3: Run the P2PClientDownload on a third machine (Change `LOCALHOST` constant value within P2PClient.java from `127.0.0.1` to
+4. In the P2PClientUpload command line, enter U to select Upload.
-		the IPAddress of the machine that runs the Directory Servers)
+5. Enter `<yourFileName>.jpg` in the command line, to upload the test image file.

-Step 4: In the P2PClientUpload command line, enter U to select Upload.
+6. In the P2PClientDownload command line, enter Q to select Querying for downloading the test file
-Step 5: Enter `<yourFileName>.jpg` in the command line, to upload the test image file.
+7. Enter `<yourFileName>.jpg` in the command line for P2PClientDownload for the download to begin
-Step 6: In the P2PClientDownload command line, enter Q to select Querying for downloading the test file Step 7: Enter `<yourFileName>.jpg` in the command line for P2PClientDownload for the download to begin Step 8: Wait for the image to load
+8. Wait for the image to load